 In order for these seeds to grow, the rain must fall.
 Your pain will nourish the new growth.

-Michael Jordan and the Chicago Bulls were eliminated by Detroit Pistons for 3 straight years in the playoffs.
+Michael Jordan and the Chicago Bulls were eliminated by the Detroit Pistons for 3 straight years in the playoffs.

 Jordan was becoming the individual best player on the planet, but the Pistons had a strategy to limit his game.

 Detroit beat him up and made him work.

 They isolated him and fouled him hard when he drove into the paint.

 At the time Jordan did not have the belief in his teammates to help him.
 But trying to win by himself was resulting in devastating losses each year.

 After 3 years of pain, Jordan, Scottie Pippen, and the Bulls changed their approach.

 Phil Jackson let Jordan know that as great as he was individually, the Bulls would need to play a more team-oriented game in order to have success and beat the Pistons.

 In other words he wanted Jordan to believe in his teammates.